Bangladesh tea prices up on strong demand

-a kg against 209.45 taka per kg at the previous sale a week ago,
+a kg against 202.77 taka per kg at the previous sale, an

 unsold.